gilbh/PyHiddenGUI/README.md

 terminal_mode = is_raspbian()
 ```

-In this example, the code autoamtically sets `terminal_mode` to True if running in Raspberry Pi, and the code will run without loading PySimpleGUI and generating costly GUI elements.
-(Obsiously, RPi runs GUI but you can save a lot of ram/cpu resources running GUI-less).
+In this example, the code automatically sets `terminal_mode` to True if running in Raspberry Pi, and the code will run without loading PySimpleGUI and generating costly GUI elements.
+(Obviously RPi can run GUI but you can save a lot of ram/cpu resources running apps as GUI-less).

 ### Loading preconfigured settings
 You would probably want to have some control over the values of the GUI.